visionarycoder/PnP/docs/csharp/string-truncate.md

 **Notes**:

-- Works with .NET Framework 4.5+ and .NET Core/.NET 5+
+- Targets .NET 8.0 SDK with modern C# features
+- Uses `AsSpan()` and `string.Concat()` for better performance
 - Implemented as an extension method for convenient usage
-- Handles null and empty strings safely
+- Handles null and empty strings safely with nullable annotations
 - Ellipsis counts toward the maximum length
 - Throws ArgumentException if maxLength is 0 or negative
+- Uses `var` only when type is obvious (truncateAt variable)
 - Related snippets: [String Helpers](string-helpers.md)